Updated: May 20

 of what we are trying to say"

-There is nothing more beautiful in this world than to be truly understood.
-But to be understood, we must first be listened to.
-Are you listened to?
+There is nothing more beautiful in this world than to be truly known and appreciated.
+But how much are we held, felt and understood?
+Are you being listened to?
 Are you listening?

 8 ways to re-discover the joy of listening.